Sales Tax Audits and Sales Tax Audit Defense

 Statute of Limitations

 To make matters worse, a sales tax auditor can look back many years when investigating a business, depending on the particulars of the state’s statute of limitations.
+Understanding state-specific tax laws is crucial for businesses to ensure compliance and avoid issues during an audit.
 Every state has its own rules.

 In Georgia, the state has three years to audit, from either the sales tax return due date or the return filing date (whichever comes later).
 However, in the case of a false or fraudulent return, or a return filed with the intent to evade sales tax, or a failure to file a return, a sales tax assessment may begin at any time.